(A) Application for course approvals.

 (xi) A sample of any intended advertising;

-(2) Whenever there is a material change in an approved offering, the person shall promptly notify the superintendent in writing.
-An offering person or entity shall notify the superintendent in writing, at least ten days in advance of the addition of an offering date for an approved course, or change in an offering date for an approved course, and notify the superintendent in writing at least three days in advance of all course changes including locations, times, instructors, or changes in course content.
+(2) Whenever there is a material change in an approved continuing education course, the course provider shall promptly notify the superintendent of the change in writing.
+The course provider shall notify the superintendent in writing, at least ten days in advance of the addition of an offering date for an approved course, or change in an offering date for an approved course, and notify the superintendent in writing at least three days in advance of all course changes including locations, times, instructors, or changes in course content.

-(3) Each offering person or entity shall submit to the division of financial institutions, within fifteen days after completion of each offering, a list of licensees and individuals who successfully completed the course.
+(3) Each course provider shall submit to the division of financial institutions, within fifteen days after completion of each continuing education course, a list of licensees or employees who successfully completed the course.
 The list shall include:

 (a) Course title;